Chaplin (film): Production

-Attenborough acquired the rights to Chaplin's biography in 1988, and intended to make it with Universal.
+Richard Attenborough acquired the rights to Charlie Chaplin's 1964 memoir My Autobiography in 1988 and intended to make it with Universal Pictures.
 According to Marc Wanamaker, who served as an advisor on the film, Attenborough had thought of making a miniseries at one point, to fully explore Chaplin's life.

+Attenborough hired Bryan Forbes to write the script.
+The director recalled "What I didn’t appreciate until far too late was that he [Forbes] also strongly disapproved of Chaplin, considering his passionately held political views naive, his oeuvre vastly overrated and much of his personal life despicable."
+Forbes did several drafts, which Universal was unhappy with, resulting in Attenborough having to fire Forbes, which put strain on their friendship.
+The next draft was done by William Boyd.

+Attenborough considered Anthony Sher for the title role but changed his mind after a screen test.

-Although Richard Attenborough wanted Robert Downey Jr. for the part of Chaplin, studio executives wanted Robin Williams or Billy Crystal for the role.
-Jim Carrey was also considered.
-On David Letterman’s Netflix series My Next Guest Needs No Introduction, Downey Jr. revealed that Attenborough had also been interested in Tom Cruise for the role.
-The film had a four hour cut that was later edited down to two and a half hours for release.
+Although Attenborough wanted Robert Downey Jr. for the part of Chaplin, studio executives wanted Robin Williams or Billy Crystal for the role.
+Jim Carrey was also considered, as was Tom Hanks.
+On David Letterman's Netflix series My Next Guest Needs No Introduction, Downey Jr. revealed that Attenborough had also been interested in Tom Cruise for the role, but Cruise declined the offer.
+The film had a four-hour cut that was later edited down to two and a half hours for release.